 - this type of residence permit can be renewed for another 3 years, following which the applicant is a viable candidate to Irish permanent residence.

-Our immigration lawyer can guide you through the legal requirements to meet in order to be eligible for a long-term residence permit and then Irish residence permit issued on a permanent basis.
+Our immigration lawyer in Ireland can guide you through the legal requirements you need to meet in order to be eligible for a long-term residence permit and then Irish residence permit, issued on a permanent basis.
 Below, you can find information on the process of obtaining a permanent residence permit.

 The process for obtaining permanent residence in Ireland